trevordbunch/cis411_lab0_req/labreports/LAB_Template.md

 - Delivery time must be estimated by system (Expectant Student #2)
 - Location access must be enabled and client's device must give that authority (Ed)
 ## 3. Assumptions
-This is an optional section, where system constraints, out of scope features or other caveats can be clearly documented.

 It is assumed that there will be enough staff for an employee, other than a chef and delivery man, to package the order and get it ready for delivery.
 This is shown in the business process model in Section 1 above.
 ## Appendix: GitHub Notes